jeanucer/reversepivot/README.md

 # Usage example

+This tool is Python 2.6-2.7 compatible and has no dependencies beyond the standard library.
+It has client-server architecture.
+Just run the client on the machine you want to tunnel the traffic through.
+Server should be started on pentester's machine and listen to incoming connections from the client.

 Start server listener on port 9999, which creates a socks 4 proxy on 127.0.0.1:1080 upon connection from client:

 ```python server.py --server-port 9999 --server-ip 0.0.0.0 --proxy-ip 127.0.0.1 --proxy-port 1080```